-Named for actress, stage director and philanthropist Antoinette Perry, the first awards took place on Easter Sunday, April 6, 1947, in the Grand Ballroom of the Waldorf Astoria hotel in New York City.
-Unfortunately, Perry had passed away.
-It was her work partner Brock Pemberton, a theatre producer and director, that first suggested the award be named in her honor.
-Perry was a producer and director who was a trailblazer for women in theatre, not letting the male-dominated field stop her for pursuing her dream, and later, her philanthropic work.
+Named for actress, stage director and philanthropist Antoinette Perry, the first awards took place on Easter Sunday, April 6, 1947, in the Grand Ballroom of the Waldorf Astoria Hotel in New York City.
+Unfortunately, Perry passed away.
+Her work partner Brock Pemberton, a theatre producer and director, first suggested the award be named in her honor.
+Perry was a producer and director who was a trailblazer for women in theatre, not letting the male-dominated field stop her from pursuing her dream, and later, her philanthropic work.

-Pemberton was not only responsible for the awards being held in Perry’s honor, but he also gave the awards their more commonly known name.
-After he off-handedly referred to the brass medallion as a “Tony” the nickname stuck.
+Pemberton was not only responsible for the awards being held in Perry’s honor, but he also gave them their more commonly known name.
+After he off-handedly referred to the brass medallion as “Tony” the nickname stuck.